-World War I, which started one hundred years ago this month, is generally considered one of America’s forgotten wars.
-But the war’s ubiquitous memorials -- perhaps more than for any other U.S. conflict -- beg to differ.
+World War I is generally considered one of America’s forgotten wars.
+But the war’s ubiquitous memorials—perhaps more than for any other U.S. conflict—beg to differ.

-Why, people ask, are there so many World War I memorials?
-The short answer is because the war was without precedent in its weaponry, scope, and carnage; because the U.S., though it joined the conflict in 1917, played a decisive role in securing allied victory; because the entire nation -- north, south, east, west; urbanites and farmers; men and women; African-Americans, Native Americans, and immigrants -- participated on the home front and/or the fighting front; and because the war’s toll was a staggering 116,000 American dead with twice that number wounded.
+Why, people ask, are there so many WWI memorials?
+The short answer is because the war was without precedent in its weaponry, scope, and carnage; because the U.S., though it joined the conflict in 1917, played a decisive role in securing allied victory; because the entire nation—north, south, east, west, urbanites and farmers, men and women, African Americans, Native Americans, and immigrants—participated on the home front and/or the fighting front; and because the war’s toll was a staggering 116,000 American dead with twice that number wounded.

-After the 1918 Armistice, communities at all levels -- towns, neighborhoods, cities, counties, states, and territories -- felt compelled to mark the conflict, as did clubs, colleges, churches, synagogues, businesses, fraternal organizations, and veterans groups.
-As a result, thousands of World War I memorials, from simple honor rolls to doughboy sculptures to grandiose architectural ensembles, blanket the country.
+After the 1918 Armistice, communities at all levels—towns, neighborhoods, cities, counties, states, and territories—felt compelled to mark the conflict, as did clubs, colleges, churches, synagogues, businesses, fraternal organizations, and veterans groups.
+As a result, thousands of WWI memorials, from simple honor rolls to doughboy sculptures to grandiose architectural ensembles, blanket the country.

 All of these memorials, big and small, mass-produced or designed by renowned artists and architects, are potential prisms through which the war can again be made vital.
 Each has a story.
 But sadly, these stories have been largely forgotten.
 And while many memorials are carefully tended, others have fallen into disrepair, or have even been lost altogether, through neglect, vandalism, or theft.